MyHwu9508/PlayVFreeroam/README.md

 ## Help

-**Please note, that we don't provide support for the database connection, or the Discord Authentication** In case you have any questions or concerns regarding this, feel free to contact us on Discord.
+**Please note, that we don't provide support for the database connection, or the Discord Authentication!**
+In case you have any questions or concerns regarding this resource, feel free to contact us on Discord by opening a support ticket https://playv.mp/discord .

-**Kaniggel**
-**Tomatenbaum**

-Alternatively you can join our Discord and create a ticket: https://playv.mp/discord

 ## License